 Most things are a go — you can pack more things than you might think, even fresh fruits like an apple (as long as you eat them before you land).

 It does get tricky when you deal with creamy spreads like hummus, jams, honey, vinegar, salad dressing, yogurt, soups and peanut butter: you’re good to go as long as they are under 3.4 ounces.
-Just make sure you've got them in a really tight, spill proof container because no one wants that kind of explosion in their carry-on bag.
+Just make sure you've got them in a really tight, spill-proof container because no one wants that kind of explosion in their carry-on bag.
 If you want it prepackaged, they even make convenient, travel-sized spreads like Nutella, guacamole, and almond butter now to easily pack up and eat with your dry snacks.

 Here are our favorite go-to travel snacks.